kkaiiwen/ECG-Data-Acquisition/README.md

 | Voltage Buffer                      | Provides unity gain with high input impedance and low output impedance.
 Buffers isolate circuit stages, prevent loading effects, and ensure stable signal transfer.                                     |
 | Non-Inverting Amplifier             | Provides additional gain while ensuring the ECG signal stays within the Arduino’s 0-5 V ADC input range.
 Gain is set to 2201.                                                                          |

+## Usage

+1. Place electrodes on the left arm, right arm, and the reference electrode on the right leg.
+2. Connect the Arduino UNO to your PC.
+3. Upload the ECG Data Acquisition Programme to the Arduino.
+4. Open the Arduino Serial Monitor at 9600 baud.
+5. The Arduino samples the ECG signal at 100 Hz using Timer1 interrupt, then the ADC interrupt converts each sample to a 10-bit value (0-1023) and transmits it over the serial port.
+6. Use the Arduino Serial Plotter or external tools to display the ECG waveform in real time.